PipesAndFiltersProject/StudentPassing/README.md

 # README #

 Software architectures course exercise work implementation of a distributed software architecture and various design patterns in C++11.
-Includes datagram networking using boost asio.
+Includes datagram networking using boost asio and JSON handling using nlohmann::json.

 This project has been created for eaducational purposes and may have no other value to anyone.